elegant-scipy/elegant-scipy/markdown/ch7.markdown

 shifted2 = ndi.shift(astronaut, (0, -340))
 ```

-`minimize` will shift it by a further 40 pixels or so, instead of recovering
+`minimize` will shift it by a further 40 pixels or so to find a local minimum,
-the original image:
+instead of recovering the original image:

 ```python
 res = optimize.minimize(astronaut_shift_error, 0, args=(shifted2,),